-When I challenge Objectivism, people sniff, “And what about all the GOOD that it does?
+When I challenge Objectivism, people often sniff, “And what about all the GOOD that Objectivism does?
 Why can’t you focus on that?”
 They typically point to Rand’s devastating arguments against socialism and religion.

 Yes, there are more options out there than Objectivism or communism.